Avalanche Skills Training 1 (AST 1) - Squamish

 In accordance with leading subject matter experts & authorities we have compiled and developed a robust, dependable and safe method to provide the outstanding learning experience that MSAA is known for.

-A full day in online with our expert guides promotes discussion between students which is critical to avalanche learning progression.
+A full day in-person with our expert guides promotes discussion between students which is critical to avalanche learning progression.
 We then travel to true backcountry terrain to establish the requisite foundation and develop the critical skills necessary for safe backcountry travel in avalanche terrain.

 Course design and refinement by IMFGA / ACMG Mountain Guides / CAA Operations Level II Professionals of extensive experience.
 MSAA, the area's longest established provider (since 1991), proudly maintains 5 Star – Trip Advisor, Hall of Fame status for avalanche courses, is a Founding Member and Sponsor of Avalanche Canada.
 This in-depth course meets and surpasses the Canadian Avalanche Centre requirements with additional MSAA curriculum.